Remington Blakes, a magus from a 21st century where magic powers the world, has a big problem.

 MUSES OF THE REPUBLIC is the exciting sequel to the sci-fi/alternate history MUSES OF TERRA and the final chapter in the Codex Antonius series.

+In an alternate universe where Rome spawned a galactic empire, a misfit crew fights to free humanity from a ruthless alien intelligence.
 Now you can get all three volumes in the Codex Antonius series (MUSES OF ROMA, MUSES OF TERRA, and MUSES OF THE REPUBLIC) in one low-priced ebook.

 Reason and science gave the Recindian Compact wondrous technology like steam engines, telegraphs, and gunpowder.
 The world had order.
 It made sense.